 Keto has been used as a weight-loss diet for over 200 years now.
-For example, in the 1970s, it saw a surge in popularity because of the Atkins Diet, which started off with a strict ketogenic phase.
-But the fact that keto has a long history of helping people lose weight doesn’t tell us much about building muscle on keto.
-Are there any advantages to being on keto when gaining muscle mass, gaining weight, and getting bigger?
+For example, in the 1970s, it saw a surge in popularity because of the Atkins Diet, which started with a strict ketogenic phase.
+But the fact that keto has a long history of helping people lose weight doesn’t tell us much about using keto to build muscle.
+Are there any advantages to doing keto when gaining muscle mass, gaining weight, and getting bigger?

 - What is Keto?

 - How Does Keto Affect Weight Lifting and Muscle Growth?